gvwilson/thirdbit/src/fiction/bear/index.md

 The raccoons conferred briefly.
 "Yes, m'lady," the larger one said.
 "We'd be most grateful."

-"And what about you?" the prince asked Muddh.
+"And what about you?" the prince asked Mukh.

 The trader shook his head.
 "I'll be along right, Your Highness.
 Just wait along a bit for the crowd to lose interest, then I ought to be